Reach New Creative + Professional Heights

 Continuing Education Winter/Spring 2020 Info Session | Location TBD | 6 PM - 7:30 PM

 → New students who attend are eligible for a 10% discount on one winter/spring course.

 Applications for certificate programs with Winter/Spring 2020 start dates due

 Winter/Spring 2020 courses end

 Consider your options, discuss your goals, learn about certificates, meet our faculty, speak with current students and ask questions.
-New students who attend are eligible for a 10% discount on one summer course.
+New students who attend are eligible for a 10% discount on one fall course.

 Questions?Request more info

 with the Center for Engagement

 401 S. Broad St., Gershman Hall 206